Chronicle

 2000

-Klingele founds Klingele Golfkarton C.V. in Elst in the province of Gelderland on the Dutch-German border.
-In 2019, the processing plant moves to Nijmegen.
+Klingele takes over the trading business in Elst in the province of Gelderland on the Dutch-German border and expands it into a processing plant (then Klingele Golfkarton C.V. from 2007); the processing plant moves to Nijmegen in 2019.

 Investment programme